-If you are comparing to server-side statistics to statistics by TraceMyIP, keep in mind that generally, about 10-40% of connecting IPs on an average website represent a non-human activity.
+If you are comparing to server-side statistics to statistics by TraceMyIP, keep in mind that generally, up to 90% of connecting IPs on an average website can represent a non-human activity.
 Most commonly, the artificial visits on your log are coming from bots or scripts that regularly scout pages on the web for data harvesting purposes.
 They are designed to imitate and fake human activity in order for servers to allow for data harvesting.
 This includes regular visits to specific or random pages at different or specific times of the day, even with page view time that could indicate a real human activity which again, inflates statistics and often provides false security assumptions.

 On the contrary, TraceMyIP will actually allow you to know the true and more accurate picture of your website traffic.